 What better setting for a world-class museum of 19th-century art than a beautiful example of Belle Epoque architecture?
-In 1986, the magnificent Gare d’Orsay train station, built to coincide with the 1900 World’s Fair, was brilliantly transformed into an exposition space.
-The huge, airy central hall lets in lots of natural light, which is artfully combined with artificial lighting to illuminate a collection of treasures that were once scattered among the Louvre and the Musée National d’Art Moderne collections.
+The magnificent Gare d’Orsay train station, built to coincide with the 1900 World’s Fair, has been brilliantly transformed into an exposition space.
+The huge, airy central hall lets in lots of natural light, which has been artfully combined with artificial lighting to illuminate a collection of treasures that were once scattered among the Louvre and the Musée National d’Art Moderne collections.

 The collection spans the years 1848 to 1914, a period that saw the birth of many artistic movements, such as the Barbizon School and Symbolism, but today it is best known for the emergence of Impressionism.
 Seeing them all together in one place makes it instantly obvious what a fertile time this was.
-All the epoch’s superstars are here: Monet, Manet, Degas, and Renoir, not to mention Cézanne, and Van Gogh.
+All the epoch’s superstars are here: Monet, Manet, Degas, Renoir, Cézanne, and Van Gogh.

 The top floor is the home of the most famous Impressionist paintings, like Edouard Manet’s masterpiece, Le Déjeuner sur l’Herbe.
 Though Manet’s composition of bathers and friends picnicking on the grass draws freely from those of Italian Renaissance masters, the painting shocked its 19th-century audience, which was horrified to see a naked lady lunching with two fully clothed men.
 Manet got into trouble again with his magnificent Olympia, a seductive odalisque stretched out on a divan.
 There was nothing new about the subject; viewers were rattled by the unapologetic look in her eye—this is not an idealized nude, but a real woman, and a tough cookie, to boot.